- December 16, 2020

 - Categories: CT Blog, CT News

 Season’s Greetings!
 Each year, the Campbell Tickell team nominate several charities to give to in place of sending Christmas cards by post.

-This year we’re pleased to be able to support the brilliant work of: The Clitterhouse Farm Project, Magic Breakfast and Houses to Homes.
+This year we’re pleased to be able to support the brilliant work of: Mind, Syria Crisis – Care International and Save the Children.

 Read more about them below.